YellowOnion/steam-runtime-tools/docs/slr-for-game-developers.md

 Exporting `PRESSURE_VESSEL_DEVEL=1` is equivalent to using the `--devel` option.

+Currently, the features enabled by this option are:

+  * The standard input file descriptor is inherited from the parent process, the same as `--terminal=tty`.
+    This is useful when running an interactive shell like `bash`, or a game that accepts developer console commands on standard input.

-At the moment, this option mounts `/sys` read-write instead of read-only, so that game developers can use advanced profiling and debugging mechanisms that might require writing to `/sys/kernel` or similar pseudo-filesystems.
+  * `/sys` is mounted read-write instead of read-only, so that game developers can use advanced profiling and debugging mechanisms that might require writing to `/sys/kernel` or similar pseudo-filesystems.

+This option is a recent addition and is not present in all container runtimes yet.
+If it is not available in your current version of the Steam Linux Runtime, one option is to [upgrade pressure-vessel][Upgrading pressure-vessel] to a version that has this option.

-It is likely to do more in future pressure-vessel releases.
+This option is likely to have more effects in future pressure-vessel releases.

 ## Running in a SDK environment